reuteras/dfirws/README.md

 By default the sandbox will have clipboard redirection off as well as secure defaults for other settings.
 If you like to enable clipboard copy and paste you should change `<ClipboardRedirection>Disable</ClipboardRedirection>` to `<ClipboardRedirection>Enable</ClipboardRedirection>`.
 More information about [Windows Sandbox configuration][wsc].

-To customize the sandbox you can copy *local/default-config.txt* to *local/config.txt* and change the settings to your liking.
-The file *local/config.txt* is used by the scripts to specify which tools to install when the sandbox starts.
+To customize the sandbox you can copy *local\defaults\config.txt* to *local\config.txt* and change the settings to your liking.
+The file *local\config.txt* is used by the scripts to specify which tools to install when the sandbox starts.
 Every tool will still be downloaded and can be installed later in the sandbox if needed.
 The difference will be the time it takes to start the sandbox, i.e. running an installer for a program on every start.

 Extra tools can be installed in a running **dfirws** sandbox with the script **dfirws-install.ps1**.
 To list available tools run **Get-Help dfirws-install.ps1**.
 To install a tool run **dfirws-install.ps1 -<tool>**.

-If you like to run your own PowerShell code to customize **dfirws** you can copy *local/customize.ps1* to *local/customize.ps1* and modify it.
+If you like to run your own PowerShell code to customize **dfirws** you can copy *local\defaults\customize.ps1* to *local\customize.ps1* and modify it.
 Observe that the latest version of PowerShell will be installed when you start **dfirws** which at the moment is PowerShell 7 and that some things are different from earlier versions of PowerShell.

 More usage information is available in the [wiki](https://github.com/reuteras/dfirws/wiki).
 A local copy of the wiki is available by clicking on the **dfirws wiki** link on the desktop.